spinofsf/SDC-behavioral-cloning/README.md

         new_imgs = [image[crop_htop:crop_hbot,:,:] for image in orig_imgs]
         return new_imgs
 ```
+Every image captured from the center of the camera is thus processed to generate 6 total images.
 Shown below are the original images from the left, center and right cameras captured in simulation mode.
 Note that the steering angles are empirically set to an offset of 0.2deg in either direction.
-THe next row shows augmented data by flipping each of the image across the horizontal axis.
-THe bottom two rows show the cropped versions of the rows above so that only the road area that is of interest is preserved.
+The next row shows the result of flipping each image across the horizontal axis.
+THe bottom two rows show the cropped versions so that only the road area that is of interest is preserved.

 ![alt text](./writeup_images/image_pipeline.png)

 The images are read in batches using a generator.
-This means that the memory requirements are greatly simplified.
-In addition, flipping the images is accomplished in the generator itself rather than processing it before hand and saving them.
+Flipping the images is accomplished in the generator itself rather than processing it before hand.
+This eliminates loading all the images in memory at the beginning greatly reducing the memory requirements.

 Generator is implemented in the function `generator_images()`